-If you ask someone for advice about picking a Medicare plan, chances are good that person will say, “Oh, they’re all about the same.”
+If you ask someone for advice about picking a Medicare plan, chances are that person will say, “Oh, they’re all about the same.”

 But if you start to investigate, you find that your choices are not that simple.
 You will need to understand Medicare Parts A, B, C and D, not to mention copay amounts, drug coverage, deductibles, and other variables.
 You may also hear about PPOs (“Preferred Provider Organizations”) and HMOs (“Health Management Organizations”).